avantenaidoo/vants_weather_app/README.md

 ## Description

 This weather app gets weather data from the WeatherStack API and displays current weather for a specific location.
 A frontend static site is built with Vite, React Typescript, CSS and TailwindCss.
+Backend built with Node.js, Express.
+Backend deployed with Docker for Render.

 ### Technologies & References

-- Vite, React Typescript, CSS, TailwindCSS, Docker, Node.js, ExpressRouter
+- Vite, React Typescript, CSS, TailwindCSS, Docker, Node.js, ExpressRouter,Render
 - Service Worker for caching data
 - WeatherStack API for current weather data
 - Visual Crossing API for historical and forecast data